Powerless in the Dark

 Not courage exactly.

-More like exhausted surrender tripped a fuse.
+More like exhausted surrender finally tripped it’s fuse.
 Fatigue phase overload.

-Enough with the drama and flaming blaming.
+Enough drama and flaming blaming.
 Finally comprehending that no matter what I fixed, supplied, arranged, earned, or endured, it would never be enough.

 I walked to the office, took all the cash that wasn’t the companies out of the safe.